Kim Jong Un and the Bomb

 Survival and Deterrence in North Korea

-The extraordinary story of how a poor, insecure country became a nuclear power—and why we will have to live with it.
+The extraordinary story of how a small, poor country became a nuclear power—and why we will have to live with it.

-In 2017, North Korea shocked the world twice: by conducting the first test flight of a missile capable of ranging the US, and by exploding the most powerful nuclear device tested anywhere in a quarter century.
-By the end of the year, Kim Jong Un declared that his nuclear deterrent was complete.
+In 2017, North Korea shocked the world: test-flying a missile capable of reaching the US, exploding the most powerful nuclear device tested anywhere in a quarter-century, and declaring its nuclear deterrent complete.

-Kim Jong Un and the Bomb explores the history of North Korea’s nuclear weapons development, its present capabilities, and the prospects of containing, if not disarming, Kim’s arsenal.
-Ankit Panda argues that there is virtually no chance of total disarmament in the next decade, and that we’ll have to learn to live with a nuclear-armed North Korea.
-His book confronts us head-on with the possible consequences for the US, South Korea and the world.
+Kim Jong Un and the Bomb explores the history of North Korea’s nuclear weapons development, its present power, and the prospects of containing Kim’s arsenal.
+This book confronts us with a nuclear-armed North Korea that is not going anywhere, and reveals what this means for the US, South Korea and the world.

 Ankit Panda is an award-winning writer and international security expert.
 He is Adjunct Senior Fellow in the Defense Posture Project at the Federation of American Scientists, and a senior editor at The Diplomat.
 He lives in New York.